grei-ufc/market-simulation/README.md

 To run the simulation the following steps should be performed:

-1. Download the simulation files contained in this repository by entering the following command in your terminal:
+Download the simulation files contained in this repository by entering the following command in your terminal:

     $ git clone https://github.com/grei-ufc/market-simulation.git

-2. Then enter the folder where the files were stored:
+Then, enter the folder where the files were stored:

     $ cd market-simulation

-3. It is advisable to run the simulation in a virtual python environment so there is no dependency conflict.
+It is advisable to run the simulation in a virtual python environment so there is no dependency conflict.
 It is also advised that Anaconda's package management, the conda, be used in creating and managing the virtual environment:

     $ conda create --name = market1 python
     $ source activate market1

-4. Once the python virtual environment has been activated, run the dependencies installation command:
+Once the python virtual environment has been activated, run the dependencies installation command:

     $ pip install -r requirements.txt

-5. Now, just run the simulation, using the launcher.py command
+Now, just run the simulation, using the launcher.py command

     $ python launcher.py